liangliang-yang/Obsidian-ML-Design/ML-design-Exponent/Design an Instagram Ranking Model.md

 ## Step 3: Propose a model architecture[](https://www.tryexponent.com/courses/ml-engineer/ml-system-design/design-instagram-feed-ranking-model#step-3-propose-a-model-architecture)

-To learn an embedding for the candidate generation phase, there are two chief possible approaches:
+To learn an embedding for the ==candidate generation phase==, there are two chief possible approaches:

 1. Collaborative filtering with matrix factorization, where we decompose a sparse user-post engagement matrix enhanced with side features of users and post-items
 2. Collaborative filtering with a two-tower network, where we create one for users and the other for post-items